Full-Stack Developer

 The definitive Full-Stack Developer guide & template, by a former Google recruiter

 Writing cover letters is part of what I do every week as part of my software engineer resume service.
-But back when I screened for software companies like Google and Groupon, I barely glanced at them during the first cut.
+But back when I screened for big names like Google and Groupon, I barely glanced at them during the first cut.
 They still matter though, and they can tip the balance in the later rounds of hiring.

 The cover letter might be the most misunderstood piece of the whole job hunt.
-Most people cannot tell whether it is useful or not, or how to write one that does not read like generic filler.
+Most people cannot tell whether it is useful or not, or what makes one read like a person instead of filler.

 If you are a Full-Stack Developer who wants straight answers on all of that, you are in the right spot!
-I will walk you through how cover letters are used by hiring teams, and the handful of principles that turn them into a real tool.
+I will walk you through what hiring teams do with a cover letter, plus the few rules that turn one into a real tool.
 Theory only takes you so far though, so I have also put an interactive cover letter template right below, ready to tweak in a few clicks.

-And if you would like personal feedback today, I am happy to review your resume for free.
+And if you would like personal feedback today, I am happy to look your resume over at no cost.

 Interactive cover letter generator